USM Announces Recipients of NASA-Mississippi Space Grant Consortium Scholarships, Computing Competition

 - Garrett Lee, polymer science and engineering major from Petal, Miss.

 - Luke Lewis, polymer science and engineering major from Kentwood, La.

 - Ranni Middleton, polymer science and engineering major from Raleigh, Miss.

 - Sneha Patel, ocean engineering major from Ridgeland, Miss.

 - Alizia Scott, computing science major from Lucedale, Miss.

 - Tyra Swan, geology major from Jackson, Miss.

 - Matthew Tarver, ocean engineering major from Long Beach, Miss.

-The two winning IDCC competition teams and their projects include:
+The IDCC competition winners and projects included: